johannefranck/johannefranck.github.io/index.markdown

 ## <a id="welcome"></a>Introduction

-We write very good motivation.
+We write a very good motivation.
 Clear and straight to the point.
-Smilla is in charge.

-## <a id="basic-stats"></a>Basic Stats

-Good visualizations here.
-Jasmin in charge.